KevnBlack/CS-320-Course-Project/README.md

   - Kevin Black
   - Alex Sloan

+## Project Status: DESIGN PHASE

+## Project Description
+SubScruple is a free, subscription service, web-based application that users can purchase subscriptions through different services offered in their respective location.
+These subscriptions can be bought at different tier levels and provide extra benefits to the user depending on the tier.
+As the name may entail, SubScruple was formed out of the idea of a subscription based business model that concentrates the subscription purchases of every user in one place.
+The aim of this product is to collect subscription data from the user and store it internally in such a way that reduces the time and complexity of managing subscription records.
+This product is simply not a follow-on member of a higher product family, but a new, self-contained product with inspiration drawn from current subscription based models/applications.
+The following sections describe the milestones currently being worked on for this project.

 ## Introduction
 The objective of the CS 320 course project is to learn and experience processes and methods of software engineering by designing and developing a self-defined, small scale software system in a team setting.
 In the rest of this semester, your will work with your teammates to further explore the topic, define a software requirement specification (SRS), design a software system, implement the software system, test it and provide complete documentation and source code at the end of the semester.